niekwit/gps-orfeome/docs/run_gpsw_with_your_own_data.rst

 Configuring GPSW
 --------------------------------------------------------------------------------

-To configure the GPSW, edit the `config/config.yaml` file.
+To configure GPSW, edit the `config/config.yaml` file.
 This file contains various parameters that control the workflow's behavior, as explained in the :doc:`workflow settings <workflow_settings>` section

 Running the workflow